anhaidgroup/cloudlabeler/README.md

     ```
 </details>

-8. Now, you should be able to use cloud labeler.
+10. Now, you should be able to use cloud labeler from the web.
 You can find the IP address of your EC2 instance by clicking the EC2 instance in EC2 instance page and check 'IPv4 Public IP' in its description below.
 Append ':8080' to your IPv4 Public IP.
 For example, if your 'IPv4 Public IP' is '1.2.3.4', you can visit cloud labeler in 'http://1.2.3.4:8080/' in your local machine (or any other machine whose IP address is included in the Source in the Security Group specified in step 3).

-9. When you are done, you may need to remove the image and container in your EC2 instance.
-You should type the following command in the Command Shell of your EC2 instance.
+11. When you are done, you may need to remove the image and container in your EC2 instance.
+You should type the following command in the Command Shell of your EC2 instance:
     ```
     sudo docker stop labeler
     sudo docker rm labeler